Esophageal Stent Procedure

 During the procedure, the surgeon places a long, thin tube (catheter) down the back

 of your mouth and into your esophagus.
-Next, the surgeon places a folded-up hollow
+Next, the surgeon places a collapsed hollow

 tube (stent) over the catheter in the correct position across the blockage.
 The stent